JirayuSrisawat-Github/Fortify/README.md

 # Fortify - Security Plugin for Lavalink

 Fortify is a comprehensive security plugin for [Lavalink](https://github.com/lavalink-devs/Lavalink), designed to protect your Lavalink server from abuse and unauthorized access.
-It provides essential security features including rate limiting, player limits, and notifications.
+It provides essential security features including rate limiting, player limits, path blocking, and notifications.

 ## Features

 - **Rate Limiting**: Protects your server from API abuse by limiting the number of requests from each IP address.
 - **Player Limits**: Controls the maximum number of players each client can create.
+- **Path Blocking**: Prevents access to specific paths or path patterns.
 - **IP and Client Bypass**: Allow specific IPs and client IDs to bypass restrictions.
 - **Proxy Support**: Correctly identifies client IPs when using reverse proxies.
 - **Notifications**: Receive alerts when security incidents occur.
+- **Firewall Integration**: Automatically block abusive IPs using system firewall (iptables or UFW).
+- **Connection Throttling**: Automatically slow down connections during high server load.
+- **Management API**: Secure API for monitoring and managing security settings.

 ## Installation